The Australian Energy Market: Regulation & Deregulation

-There are many governing bodies which make up the Australian energy market, each with clear functions in order to legislate, regulate, and operate all facets of the gas and electricity market in Australia.
+There are many governing bodies that make up the Australian energy market, each with clear functions in order to legislate, regulate, and operate all facets of the gas and electricity market in Australia.

 COAG Energy Council

-The COAG Energy Council is guided by its terms of reference, first established in 2015, and include the following:
+The COAG Energy Council is guided by its 2015 terms of reference, which include:

 - The promotion of efficiency and productivity through the development of new technologies

-- Ensuring the security of energy within Australia, including developing national emergency response policy, assessing long term market volatility, and promoting an energy market which is resilient to outside factors
+- Ensuring the security of energy within Australia, including developing national emergency response policy, assessing long term market volatility, and promoting an energy market that is resilient to outside factors

 - The cooperation between national, state, and territory governments in order to improve the overall energy market through training, research, education, and community engagement